 My own research is thus premised on the aforementioned assumptions and therefore is located at the intersection of phenomenological philosophy and current discussions in cognitive science and the philosophy of mind.
 I am currently working on the ensuing book projects:

 · Dreyfus and Phenomenology.
-The Critique of Cognitivism and Its Discontents.
+The Critique of Cognitivism and Its Discontents, author.

 Gadamer, H.-G. (1990).
 Hermeneutik I. Wahrheit und Methode.
 Gründzüge einer philosophischen Hermeneutik.
 Gesammelte Werke Bd.
 1. Tübingen: J. C. B. Mohr (Paul Siebeck).

 Husserl, E. (Hua III).
 Ideen zu einer reinen Phänomenologie und phänomenologischen Philosophie.
 (Erstes Buch: Allgemeine Einführung in die reine Phänomenologie).
 Husserliana Bd.
 III.
 (Ed. by W. Biemel).
 The Hague: Martinus Nijhoff, 1950.